Shafiyullah/Flexible-ML-Predictor/README.md

 ### Utilities
 * **Model Persistence:** Save and load full pipelines (preprocessor + model) using `joblib` and RL agents using `.zip` format.
+* **Security:** Includes warnings when loading models to prevent execution of untrusted code.
 * **Deep Analysis:** Efficient **Pandas-based querying** and visualization (histograms, scatter plots).

 ---